 4. Refund Reports

 According to one operator, “A refund represents the point of no return for a customer’s experience.
 We are returning the funds used to cover the cost of the food that went out the door.
 Now, not only are we out of the sale but also the inventory”.
-Even inputting refunds to correct an error will still impact the bottom line because unlike retail where a refund means you’re adding product back into inventory to resell.
-In Food Service, that product doesn’t return to inventory; there’s no reselling food.
+In contrast to retail, where refunds involve returning products to inventory for resale, food service refunds do not have the same impact on the bottom line.
+Even if refunds are entered to correct an error, the food cannot be resold, and therefore the financial impact remains.

-As an operator, it is best to have operational controls in place to limit the ability to do refunds.
+As an operator, it’s best to have operational controls in place to limit the ability to do refunds.

 5. No Sales / Re-opened Transactions